Free University of Berlin: Libraries

 With an inventory of 8.5 million volumes and over 25,000 journals distributed in the central university library (UB) and 49 specialized libraries of the institutes, the library system of the FU is the largest in Germany.
 Items published since 1990 are fully digitalized and accessible through an OPAC.
-The UB is granted the status United Nations Depository Library and is linked to the global library system of the UN under direction of the Dag Hammarskjöld Library in New York.
+The UB is granted the status of United Nations Depository Library and is linked to the global library system of the UN under the direction of the Dag Hammarskjöld Library in New York.
 The European Union also uses the UB as a European Documentation Center.
 As part of the library of the UN and the EU, it contains all publications of the UN General Assembly, the UN Security Council, the International Court of Justice as well as publications from the Council of Europe and the Organization for Security and Co-operation in Europe.

 Although the UB is generally a lending library, some smaller libraries of the departments are so called Präsenzbibliotheken, where students are only able to read books or journals.

 Since 2005, the FU creates a new library with about 12,250 m2 of usable space.
 It is planned to include all libraries of the natural science departments and the smaller institutes in the humanities (e.g. Egyptology).
 The projected costs are around 51 million euros.
 Construction work started in March 2012 with plans on finishing at the end of 2014.